8 Elements of the East

 Dmitri Mendeléev’s Periodic Table of Elements, following on the discovery by English chemist John Newland in the 1860s, tells us that all the chemical elements fall into 8 families: Alkalis, Alkalines, Borons, Carbons, Nitrogens, Oxygens, Halogens, Noble Gases.

+8 is the Atomic number of oxygen, one of the most abundant chemical elements on Earth.
 About one-half of the earth’s crust is made up of chemical compounds containing oxygen, and a fifth of our atmosphere is oxygen gas.
+The human body is about two-thirds oxygen!
+It is an interesting resonance that as 8 is the first cubic number; it is said to represent the “volume” of the earth.

 In nuclear physics, 8 is a magic number.
 Atomic nuclei consisting of this magic number of nucleons have a higher average binding energy per nucleon and are hence more stable against nuclear decay.